quentar/iOS-8-SceneKit-Globe-Test/README.markdown

 # iOS-8-SceneKit-Globe-Test

-Forked and changed to syntax of xCode 6.1 GM.
+Forked and changed to swift 2.0 syntax as of June 10 , 2015.

 iOS 8 Scene Kit (swift!) project showing a spinning (earth) globe with diffuse, ambient, specular and normal materials.
 Also cloud layer.
 Yum.